beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 function will get a copy of the pointer.

-But, and this is the clever part: we will have set up the pointer in advance to point at a variable...a nd then the function can dereference its copy of the pointer to get back to the original variable!
+But, and this is the clever part: we will have set up the pointer in advance to point at a variable... and then the function can dereference its copy of the pointer to get back to the original variable!
 The function can't see the variable itself, but it can certainly dereference a pointer to that variable!